aws-observability/cdk-aws-observability-accelerator/docs/patterns/multi-new-eks-observability-accelerators/multi-acc-new-eks-mixed-observability.md

-# Multi Account Open Source Observability Pattern.
+# Multi Account Mixed Observability Observability Accelerator

 ## Architecture

-The following figure illustrates the architecture of the pattern we will be deploying for Multi Account Mixed Observability pattern using both AWS native tooling such as: CloudWatch ContainerInsights, CloudWatch logs and Open source tooling such as AWS Distro for Open Telemetry (ADOT), Amazon Managed Service for Prometheus (AMP), Amazon Managed Grafana :
+The following figure illustrates the architecture of the pattern we will be deploying for Multi Account Mixed Observability Accelerator using both AWS native tooling such as: CloudWatch ContainerInsights, CloudWatch logs and Open source tooling such as AWS Distro for Open Telemetry (ADOT), Amazon Managed Service for Prometheus (AMP), Amazon Managed Grafana :

 ![Architecture](../images/multi-acc-mixed-observability.png)